cisco-open/ResponsibleAI/README.rst

 .. image:: https://raw.githubusercontent.com/cisco-open/ResponsibleAI/main/docs/images/rai_logo_blue3.png

-RAI is a python library that is designed to help AI developers in various aspects of responsible AI development.
+OpenRAI is a python library that is designed to help AI developers in various aspects of responsible AI development.
 It consists of a core API and a corresponding web-based dashboard application.
-RAI can easily be integrated into AI development projects and measures various metrics for an AI project during each phase of AI development, from data quality assessment to model selection based on performance, fairness and
+OpenRAI can easily be integrated into AI development projects and measures various metrics for an AI project during each phase of AI development, from data quality assessment to model selection based on performance, fairness and